Jin Izumisawa

+Jin Izumisawa (泉澤 仁, Izumisawa Jin) is a Japanese professional footballer who plays as a midfielder for J3 League club FC Gifu.

 Career

 One of the best Kansai prospects, from July to December 2013 he has been selected as J. League designated player by Omiya Ardija.
 Then in 2014 he entered in the regular squad of the Squirrels.

 After the relegation suffered by the club of Saitama in 2014, the new manager Hiroki Shibuya gave him a lot more space on the field.
 He wears the number 39 because three plus nine makes twelve, which is usually the number associated with fans.